ChetanXpro/askme/README.md

 # askme

-askme is a command-line interface (CLI) tool designed to manage and interact with PDF data.
-It can perform operations such as adding PDFs to a vector DB for similarity searches.
+askme is a command-line interface (CLI) tool to chat with your PDF data.
+It can perform operations such as adding PDFs to a vector DB for similarity searches etc.

 ## Installation